-Uterine prolapse occurs when the uterus slips out of place and into the vaginal canal.
+Uterine prolapse is the slipping of the uterus into the vaginal canal.
 The severity of uterine prolapse is defined as:

-The uterus is normally supported by pelvic connective tissue.
-It is held in position by special ligaments.
-Weakening of the tissue causes the uterus to descend into the vaginal canal.
+The uterus is normally supported by muscles and ligaments.
+Weakening of the tissue causes the uterus to sag into the vaginal canal.

 Symptoms may include: